rostislav-sergeenkov/modules_checklist/README.md

 # Future releases

+ - fix issue: module folder can be renamed, however it doesn't show up in status check.
+ - define constants for messages like 'Please enable it or exclude...'.
  - highlight rows in the log table according to the priority of modules (required, optional etc).
  - highlight rows in Configuration helper if required module is disabled (red)